-As I roamed around the arcade place, I saw a couple of photos probably pertaining to a k-drama which featured the establishment, and some vintage-looking posters — the posters were still new but were painted with wood lacquer, thinner or enamel paint so they captured a retro vibe.
+As I roamed around the arcade place, I saw a couple of photos probably about a k-drama that featured the establishment, and some vintage-looking posters — the posters were still new but were painted with wood lacquer, thinner or enamel paint so they captured a retro vibe.

 The majority of our stay was more focused on Myeongdong street food.
 Things were busier than usual, as our trip coincided with Seoul Welcome Week 2019.